puskin94/pigna/README.md

 ```

 ### Queues
 Every message is routed on *queues* and on every *queue* are listening one or more consumers.
-Every consumer receive, unmarshall and handle the message
+Every consumer receives, unmarshall and handles the message

 #### Ack
 *Queues* can be created with the ack option: if so, every consumer, every time receives a message warns the **pignaDaemon** about the successfull transmission.